Cam Atkinson Game Preview: Flyers vs. Islanders

 Atkinson Season Stats Insights

-- In 18 games this season, Atkinson has a plus-minus rating of -7, while averaging 17:26 on the ice per game.
+- In 20 games this season, Atkinson has a plus-minus of -7, while averaging 17:42 on the ice per game.

-- Atkinson has scored a goal in seven of 18 games this season, netting multiple goals in one of them.
+- Atkinson has netted a goal in a game seven times this season in 20 games played, including multiple goals once.

-- Atkinson has a point in nine games this season (out of 18), including multiple points three times.
+- Atkinson has a point in 10 of 20 games this season, with multiple points in three of them.

-- In three of 18 games this season, Atkinson has had an assist, including one match with at least two.
+- Atkinson has posted an assist in a game four times this year in 20 games played, including multiple assists once.

-- There is an implied probability of 30.3% of Atkinson going over his assist prop bet, considering the moneyline odds.
+- The implied probability of Atkinson going over his assist prop bet, based on the odds, is 30.8%.

 Sign up for Underdog fantasy today.